 - Add half a cup of Baking soda and enough distilled water to the second container.

-- If the soil fizzes, you’ve got yourself an acidic soil of PH level between 5 and 6.
+- If the soil fizzes, you’ve got acidic soil with a PH level between 5 and 6.

 - If at all there’s no reaction to both tests, then you have a neutral soil of PH 7